Condition Analysis

 Contributing Factors

-The NW-facing, tree-sheltered setting receives minimal direct sun in early spring and reduced wind, severely limiting evaporative drying.
+The north-west facing, tree-sheltered setting receives minimal direct sun and reduced airflow, dramatically extending drying times.

 Recommendations